jefftranter/6502/asm/Apple][Monitor/README.txt

 version built for these addresses.

 Control commands do not work from a Briel Replica 1 keyboard as it does not support them.
-They will work if entered from serial port.
+They will work if entered from the serial port.